usdoj/foia-api/README.md

 To export to Word docs via PHPDocX locally:
 - Copy vendor/phpdocx/config/phpdocxconfig.ini to /phpdocxconfig.ini
 - Enter the license key documented in FOIA-21
+- You may also need to reprovision your environment to ensure that the ZipArchive and Tidy PHP extensions are enabled
+  `vagrant reload --provision`

 ## Resources